BUILDING PRODUCTS THAT PEOPLE LOVE REQUIRES A DESIGN-CENTERED APPROACH.

 Design thinking acknowledges that there is more than one way for a product to solve a problem.

-But anyone that touches, impacts, or makes decisions about the product is a design thinker to varying degrees – and that's nearly everyone in a startup or every department head in a large corporation.
+Anyone that touches, impacts, or makes decisions about the product is a design thinker to varying degrees – and that's nearly everyone in a startup or every department head in a large corporation.